 The course cultivates oral communication skill for non-majors, with an emphasis on improving speaking and listening skills.
 It analyzes factors affecting oral communication with self, in dyads, small groups, the public arena, organizations, mass media, and among members of differing cultural backgrounds.
 Students will gain practical experience in delivering speeches and briefings.
 The course fulfills the general education requirement in oral communication.
 [3 credits]

--A student who successfully completes COM 106 will know the concepts and skills essential for the effective communicator.
+- Examine the concepts and skills essential for the effective communicator.

--The student will be able to identify the functions and meanings of nonverbal and verbal communication.
+- Identify the functions and meanings of nonverbal and verbal communication.

--The student will acquire skills needed for effective listening and speaking.
+- Acquire the skills needed for effective listening and speaking.

--The student will be able to demonstrate the ability to participate effectively in group interactions and presentations.
+- Demonstrate the ability to participate effectively in group interactions and presentations.

--The student will be able to apply self-awareness techniques and perception methods in order to obtain crucial communication skills.
+- Apply self-awareness techniques and perception methods in order to obtain crucial communication skills.

-Attendance is required for all classes unless an illness or an unavoidable emergency occurs.
+- Attendance is required for all classes unless an illness or an unavoidable emergency occurs.
 If absent during a day of one’s own presentation, a grade of zero will be given unless the student has notified the instructor of the emergency within 24 hours of the missed class.
 In that case, the presentation will be given during another class time or outside class time.